series (known as Buster Bros.

 - Frictionless Ice: Completely averted with Pink Leopard in Pang!
 3, who has the power to walk on ice as if it were normal ground.
 Otherwise ice is low-friction.

-- Golden Snitch: The golden star balloons will pop all other balloons on screen, effectively clearing the screen in Panic modes, or clearing a stage in Tour mode.
+- Golden Snitch: The golden star balloon will pop all other balloons on screen, effectively clearing the screen in Panic modes, or clearing a stage in Tour mode.
 It awards bonus points if you save it for last.

 - Hyper-Destructive Bouncing Ball: Trying to take over the world and being able to kill you in one hit is pretty destructive, I'd say.